Make a Difference for Children and Young People

 For young people who have faced the loss of their family on top of their experience of neglect or abuse, their need for love and understanding is absolutely paramount if we are going to help them to overcome the challenges they have already experienced in life.

 Why is love so important

-Doug Watt, a prominent neuroscientist, talks of our early life as babies as “unrememberable and unforgettable” (2001).
-This relates to how our early relationships as babies may not be in our memory as adults, but impacts on our relationships throughout our life.
-This may be in ways that we least expect.
+Doug Watt, a prominent neuroscientist, suggested that our life as babies was “unrememberable and unforgettable” (2001).
+He concluded, our early relationships as babies may not be in our memory as adults, but certainly impact on the relationships we make throughout our life.

-Dr Allan Schore believes looks and loving smiles actually help babies brains grow.
+Dr Allan Schore believes that looks and loving smiles actually help babies brains grow.
 He describes how a baby takes the feedback of a smiling adult and this triggers’ internal processes, including a release of natural opioids, these are known to encourage brain neurons to grow.
 Put simply, those loving looks help our brains develop our emotional and social abilities.